mcduryea/Intro-to-Bioinformatics/FromDescriptionToInference.md

 ### Snooping for Errors

-Since we've identified that our data can mislead us into erroneous conclusions, we should also be able to identify why we can no longer use the Palmer Penguins data.
+Since we've identified that our data can mislead us into erroneous conclusions, we should also be able to more concretely identify why we can no longer use the `penguins_samp1` data.
 All that exploratory work we've done has led us towards identifying those 5% of findings which are just attributable to the sampling error (noise in the data)!
 There are some things we can do to protect against this.

 + **Don't:** Conduct exploratory analyses, find interesting associations in your data, and then run tests (or build confidence intervals) to confirm those findings.
 This is *data snooping* and is unethical statistics.

+  + We can't let the data "write the exam and also *take* the exam".

 + **Bare Minimum:** If you are working with data that has already been collected and you have no opportunity to collect new data, you should randomly break your data up into an exploratory set (to explore and generate hypotheses) and a separate test set (to test those hypotheses on).
 In using this strategy, the test set should be completely unseen during the exploratory phase.
-+ **Best (With Current Data):** If you are working with data that has already been collected, you can use it to explore and generate hypotheses.
++ **Best (With Current Data):** If you have no opportunity to collect new data, refer back to the *Bare Minimum* above.
+Otherwise, if you are working with data that has already been collected and you'll be able to collect more, you can use your existing data to explore and generate hypotheses.
 Once you are done with this phase, you should register your hypotheses and collect a new (and independent) random sample of observations to test those hypotheses on.
 + **Best (Without Current Data):** See the previous bullet point.
 If you can afford (time, money, etc) to collect two independent random samples, you should proceed using that strategy.
 If you can't afford to collect two independent random samples and you have theoretical or previous empirical justification for particular hypotheses, you should register those hypotheses, collect your random sample of data, and then test your hypotheses.

 **Warning:** The more hypotheses we test on a single set of data, the greater the likelihood that we obtain at least one result simply due to sampling error.
 That is, we increase the likelihood of claiming a significant finding when it really is just noise in the data.